-6.5.1.
+- 6.5.1.
 Specifications are written to encourage competition and meet the needs of the spending units.
-No person shall write specifications to limit competition or favor or disfavor a particular vendor.
-No person shall attempt to influence the drafter of specifications to favor or disfavor another vendor.
+No person may write or attempt to influence the drafter of specifications to limit competition or favor or disfavor a particular vendor. - 6.5.2.

-6.5.3.2.
 Where appropriate, the Director shall develop standard specifications that govern statewide and other contracts used by multiple agencies.
-These standard specifications shall include information relating to the cost of maintenance and expected life of the commodities, services or printing when the Director determines there are nationally accepted standards for commodities, services or printing.
-Use of these specifications shall be mandatory unless an exception is granted by the Director.
+Standard specifications shall include information relating to the cost of maintenance and expected life of the commodities, services or printing when the Director determines there are applicable nationally accepted standards.
+Use of standard specifications is mandatory unless an exemption is granted by the Director.